Skip to content

 Blockchain in Insurance: How Transparency is Revolutionizing Trust

-Posted on April 21, 2025April 21, 2025 By Quote Monster No Comments on Blockchain in Insurance: How Transparency is Revolutionizing Trust
+Posted on April 21, 2025April 17, 2026 By John Levy No Comments on Blockchain in Insurance: How Transparency is Revolutionizing Trust

 Have you ever waited weeks for an insurance claim, only to face delays, denials, or unexplained premium hikes?
 You’re not alone.
 The insurance industry suffers from opaque processes, inefficiencies, and rampant fraud, costing $80+ billion annually (Coalition Against Insurance Fraud).
 Worse, 65% of policyholders distrust insurers, believing they prioritize profits over fair payouts (Deloitte).